AnLiGentile/WREN/annotations/README.md

 ### Annotations ###

-The folder [annotations](./annotations) is the default location where the method saves information extracted from webpages.
+This folder is the default location where the method saves information extracted from webpages.